-Section 19.
+Section 20.
 On or before January 31, 2015, the Commission on Forensic Science will evaluate the structure of the Division of Forensic Science, including whether there are efficiencies or operational improvements gained by consolidating other forensic sciences with the Division of Forensic Science, whether death investigations should be moved from the Division of Forensic Science, or whether there are any other restructurings that would improve the provision of forensic science services in this State, and shall issue a report on this evaluation to the Governor and the General Assembly.

-771 Section 20.
-This Act shall take effect on July 1, 2014 or 10 days following its enactment into law, whichever is such invalidity shall not affect other provisions or applications of the Act which can be given effect without the invalid provision or application, and to that end the provisions of this Act are declared to be severable.
+Section 21.
+This Act shall take effect on July 1, 2014 or 10 days following its enactment into law, whichever is later.